frontarm/mdx-util/README.md

 When MDX generates code for your Markdown, it doesn't directly generate a JSX `<tag />` (or its JavaScript equivalent `React.createElement('tag')`).
 Instead, it calls a *factory function* with the tag's props and children.

 Generally, you don't need to worry about factories.
 MDX provides default factories that just render the tag -- as expected.
-But variety is the spice of life, so in all likelihood you'll sometimes want to customise the behavior of certain tags.
+But variety is the spice of life, so in all likelihood you'll sometimes want to customize the behavior of certain tags.
 And doing so is as simple as passing an object to your generated component's `factories` prop!

 #### Adding `pushState` support to links